catalyst-cloud/catalystcloud-docs/source/images/sharing-images.rst

 ************************

-You may need to share custom images created in one project with another project, the following section describes how to achieve this.
+You may need to share custom images created in one project with another project.
+The following section describes how to achieve this.

 .. note::